 What expenses are business expenses?

 As a Waxing Specialist, you have expenses.
-Your expenses range from equipment to seat rental at a salon to website costs and insurance.
+Your expenses range from equipment to website costs and insurance.
 It is important to keep records of these transactions throughout the tax year.

 Finmo has compiled a list of common and eligible expenses for Waxing Specialists to claim when completing their self-assessment.